secolive/ArduinoDue_Native/README.md

 It is possible to get more control on what will be built on the host and on the target, using the `doNotBuildForHost` and `buildOnlyForHost` functions.

+### Unit tests with doctest

+Unit tests can be added to a project by defining one or more dedicated executable targets.
+Add the following to your CMakeLists.txt:

+1. Include `Doctest.cmake`:

+       include(${ARDUINO_CMAKE_DIR}/Doctest.cmake)

+2. Define a new executable target, and include all source files containing the unit tests:

+       file(GLOB_RECURSE SOURCES_TEST "tests/*.c*")
+       add_executable(${PROJECT_NAME}_tests ${SOURCES_TEST})

+4. Flag the executable as a doctest binary:

+       buildAsDoctest(${PROJECT_NAME}_tests)

+Note that the resulting target can be built either for the target Arduino Due, or directly for the host computer.
+This enables you to quickly run the tests as part of the development process (Test-Driven Development).
+Use `ARDUINO_BUILD_FOR_HOST` as described above.

+Note that when building the unit tests for the target Arduino, an entire flash image will be produced in the form of an ELF file.
+The appropriate boiler code is included to run the tests following a reset, outputting resultso n the console serial port.
+Note that currentl the resulting image is quite big.

 Tooling
 -------